Rugby-Kolbe hat-trick seals easy Stormers win over Sunwolves

-CAPE TOWN, July 8 Stormers wing Cheslin Kolbe scored a hat-trick of tries for the second week in a row as they secured a 52-15 Super Rugby victory over the Sunwolves of Japan at Newlands on Saturday.
+CAPE TOWN, July 8 (Reuters) - Stormers wing Cheslin Kolbe scored a hat-trick of tries for the second week in a row as they secured a 52-15 Super Rugby victory over the Sunwolves of Japan at Newlands on Saturday.

 The win ensures the Stormers will be third seeds in the quarter-finals after moving to 39 points from 14 matches.